AcmeSoftwareLLC/acme_theme_provider/README.md

-# Acme Theme Provider
+# Acme Theme
-A theme provider for themes generated using Acme Theme Components.
+A package to use the themes and components extracted from Acme Theme Builder.